Extreme couponers are kind of — intense.

 Extreme couponers are extremely thrifty.

 These money-saving apps are some of the secrets behind big savings for big shopping.
-To get more for the money this holiday season, check out these five dealmakers and shop on!
+To get more for the money this holiday season, check out these dealmakers and shop on!